 We aim to bring together several key research disciplines to achieve this strategy including cognitive neuropsychology and neuroscience, neuroimaging and brain mapping, developmentally-orientated epidemiology, and molecular genetics and neuropathology.

-Day-to-day research activity is led by our principal investigators, who often work in one or more of our major research groups.
-The Department is highly inter-disciplinary in its research activity, both across our own research groups, and through interaction and collaboration with a number of other University Departments, inter-departmental collaborative initiatives and networks (such as the Mental Health Research Network (MHRN), CLAHRC or Biomedical Research Centre), other external academic instutions, clinical services, service users and carers and many other key stakeholders.
+Day-to-day research activity is led by our principal investigators, who often work in one or more of our major research groups (see left).
+The Department is highly inter-disciplinary in its research activity, both across our own research groups, and through interaction and collaboration with a number of other University Departments, inter-departmental collaborative initiatives and networks (such as the Mental Health Research Network (MHRN), CLAHRC or Biomedical Research Centre), other external academic institutions, clinical services, service users and carers and many other key stakeholders.

 Below we describe some key research themes of interest to the Department.
-You can find more detailed information about current and previous research within the Department by visiting our research groups or browsing our publications.
+You can find more detailed information about current and previous research within each of our main research groups by clicking on the links on the left or browsing our publications.

 Key research themes